PostgreSQL Configuration

 Note

-The above query also includes template databases like template1
+The above query also includes template databases like template1.

 Enabling auto_explain